DOUGLAS BOYD, conductor

 Phone: (212) 581-5197; Fax: (212) 581-4029; Email: email@example.com

-Since Boyd's appointment as Artistic Director of Garsington Opera in 2012, the festival, with its award-winning performance space and glorious surroundings, continues to develop as major summer venue in England.
-New productions as well as partnerships with the Royal Shakespeare Company and London's Philharmonia Orchestra are among forthcoming highlights.
+Since Boyd's appointment as Artistic Director of Garsington Opera in 2012, the festival, with its award-winning performance space and glorious surroundings, has developed as a major summer venue in England.
+New productions as well as partnerships with the Royal Shakespeare Company, Rambert Dance and London's Philharmonia Orchestra are among highlights.

-In 2009, Douglas Boyd joined Switzerland’s oldest orchestra, The Musikkollegium Winterthur, as its Principal Conductor.
-Each season, he takes the orchestra on tour throughout Europe and has also undertaken several ambitious projects in Winterthur ranging from Beethoven Cycles to an intriguing collaboration with videographer Netia Jones for Schoenberg's Verklärte Nacht.
-Boyd and the orchestra have also made numerous award-winning recordings including works of Strauss and Schubert; their most recent release is of Mendelssohn Symphony No. 2.
+Douglas Boyd joined Switzerland’s oldest orchestra, The Musikkollegium Winterthur, as its Principal Conductor in 2009.
+Boyd led the orchestra on tours throughout Europe and embarked on several ambitious projects ranging from Beethoven Cycles to an intriguing collaboration with videographer Netia Jones for Schoenberg's Verklärte Nacht.
+Boyd and the orchestra have also made numerous award-winning recordings including works of Strauss and Schubert.